jeremynoesen/AISpongeLite/README.md

 ### Sound Effects

-The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, dolphin, bonk, fling, "My leg!", "Oh brother this guy stinks!", "Boo you stink!", and "You what?".
+The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, dolphin, bonk, fling, kick, squish, kiss, dramatic cue, "My leg!", "Oh brother this guy stinks!", "Boo you stink!", and "You what?".
 One or more of these are chosen at random to play at random points in each episode.
 If it is raining, lightning strikes with randomized intensity may occur as well.
 Every episode begins with the bubbles transition sound.
-A bomb fuse and explosion sound will play if a line contains bomb-related words.
+Sound effects triggered by words are chomps, gunshots, molotov cocktails, and bombs.

 ### Ambiance